GraceYoon/Fast-latent-correlation/README.md

 # Fast-latent-correlation

-R code with functions that were used for simulations and data analysis in the paper ["Fast computation of latent correlations" by Grace Yoon, Christian L. Muuml;ller and Irina Gaynanova](https://arxiv.org/abs/2006.13875).
+R code with functions that were used for simulations and data analysis in the paper ["Fast computation of latent correlations" by Grace Yoon, Christian L. M&uuml;ller and Irina Gaynanova](https://arxiv.org/abs/2006.13875).

 ### Simulation scripts